Quick Answer

 Regulatory Authorities

-Several federal and state agencies share the responsibility of overseeing the complex crypto market in the U.S.
+Several federal and state agencies share the responsibility of overseeing the crypto market in the U.S. The regulatory posture of these agencies shifted substantially in 2025, moving from an enforcement-heavy approach toward structured guidance and compliance-based oversight.

-- Financial Crimes Enforcement Network (FinCEN): As part of the Treasury Department, FinCEN combats financial crimes by regulating crypto exchanges as Money Services Businesses.
-These businesses must comply with anti-money laundering (AML) and counter-terrorism financing (CTF) rules.
+- Financial Crimes Enforcement Network (FinCEN): As part of the Department of the Treasury, FinCEN combats financial crimes by regulating crypto exchanges as Money Services Businesses.
+These service providers must comply with anti-money laundering (AML) and counter-terrorism financing (CTF) rules, including reporting suspicious financial transactions.

-- Internal Revenue Service (IRS): The IRS treats cryptocurrency as property for tax purposes, requiring taxpayers to report transactions on their annual returns.
+- Internal Revenue Service (IRS): The IRS treats cryptocurrency as property for tax purposes, requiring taxpayers to report transactions on their annual income tax returns.
 It enforces compliance with tax laws, meaning investors must pay capital gains taxes on any profits realized from their digital assets.
+Beginning with the 2025 tax year, brokers must also report digital asset sales and exchanges on the new Form 1099-DA, and taxpayers are now required to calculate gains and losses on a wallet-by-wallet basis rather than using a pooled method.

-- Department of Justice (DOJ): The DOJ investigates and prosecutes criminal activity involving cryptocurrency, including fraud, insider trading, and terrorism financing.
-It once operated a National Cryptocurrency Enforcement Team specifically to address crimes in the digital asset environment.
+- Department of Justice (DOJ): The DOJ investigates and prosecutes criminal activity involving cryptocurrency, including fraud, scams, insider trading, and terrorism financing.
+In April 2025, the DOJ disbanded its National Cryptocurrency Enforcement Team, winding down cases that imposed regulatory frameworks and refocusing its resources on prosecuting underlying crimes such as terrorism financing, narcotics trafficking, and sanctions evasion.

 - Office of Foreign Assets Control (OFAC): This Treasury agency administers and enforces U.S. economic and trade sanctions.
 It applies these sanctions to digital asset transactions to target prohibited actors like terrorists and narcotics traffickers.